Artexs/Astro-app/.ai/create-view-implementation-plan.md

 ## 4. Component Details

 ### `CreateView.tsx`
-- **Component Description**: The main root component for the view.
-It manages the state of the text input, word count, validation, and the submission process to the generation endpoint.
+- **Component Description**: The root component for the `/create` view.
+It manages the state of the text input, word count, validation status, loading state, and API errors.
+It orchestrates the form submission and subsequent actions.
-- **Main Elements**: A `form` element containing a `textarea` and a submit `button`.
-It will also conditionally render the `GenerationLoadingOverlay`.
+- **Main Elements**: A `<form>` containing a `<textarea>` and a submit `<button>`.
+It conditionally renders the `GenerationLoadingOverlay` based on the `isLoading` state and an error message based on the `error` state.
 - **Handled Interactions**:
-    - `onChange` on the `textarea` to update the text state and re-calculate the word count.
+    - `onChange` on the `<textarea>`: Updates the `text` state variable.
-    - `onSubmit` on the `form` to trigger the generation process.
+    - `onSubmit` on the `<form>`: Triggers the `handleSubmit` function, which prevents default form submission and initiates the API call to generate flashcards.
 - **Handled Validation**:
-    - Real-time validation of the word count of the text in the `textarea`.
-The "Generate" button will be disabled if the word count is not between 1,000 and 10,000 words.
+    - Real-time validation of the word count derived from the `text` state.
+The "Generate" button's `disabled` attribute is toggled based on whether the word count is within the valid range.
 - **Types**: `CreateViewModel`, `GeneratedFlashcardDto`.
 - **Props**: None.

 ### `WordCountValidator.tsx`
-- **Component Description**: A small presentational component that displays the live word count and provides visual feedback (e.g., color change) based on whether the count is within the valid range.
+- **Component Description**: A presentational component that displays the live word count and provides visual feedback on its validity.
-- **Main Elements**: A `p` tag to display the count.
+- **Main Elements**: A `<p>` tag.
+Its text content will display the current word count, and its color will change to indicate validity (e.g., default color when valid, red when invalid).
 - **Handled Interactions**: None.
-- **Handled Validation**: Visually indicates if the `wordCount` is valid.
+- **Handled Validation**: Visually indicates if the `wordCount` prop is within the `min` and `max` range.
 - **Types**: None.
 - **Props**:
     - `wordCount: number`